Connecting With Uganda Workshop

 A free workshop for elementary age children.
 Sponsored by the Medford Cultural Council.

 For your child's participation, registration is required through the Medford Public Library.

-Through our project partners for the Kids Fund Kids Program who also support our multicultural education programs, we provide materials to connect children in The Greater Boston Area to children in Uganda.
+Through our project partners for the Kids For Kids Program who also support our multicultural education programs, we provide materials to connect children in The Greater Boston Area to children in Uganda.